Source code for ae.core

 vpo = verbose_out #: alias of method :meth:`.verbose_out`

-[docs] def _open_log_file(self): """ open the ae log file with path and file name specified by :attr:`_log_file_name`. tries to create a log sub-folder - if specified in :attr:`_log_file_name` and the folder does not exist (folder creation is limited to one folder level). .. note:: a already existing file with the same file name will be overwritten (file contents get lost!). """ log_dir = os.path.dirname(self._log_file_name) if log_dir and not os.path.exists(log_dir): os.mkdir(log_dir) self._log_file_stream = open(self._log_file_name, "w", errors=DEF_ENCODE_ERRORS)
+[docs] def _open_log_file(self): """ open the ae log file with a path and file name specified by :attr:`_log_file_name`. tries to create a log subfolder - if specified in :attr:`_log_file_name` and the folder does not exist (folder creation is limited to one folder level). .. note:: an already existing file with the same file name will be overwritten (file contents get lost!). """ log_dir = os_path_dirname(self._log_file_name) if log_dir and not os_path_isdir(log_dir): os.mkdir(log_dir) # pylint: disable-next=unspecified-encoding, consider-using-with self._log_file_stream = open(self._log_file_name, "w", errors=DEF_ENCODE_ERRORS)